TheRandomLabs/Scoop-Bucket/README.md

 	$ sudo scoop install spotify-blockthespot

+On the other hand, if you have Spotify Premium or do not care about ads, you can install the latest version of Spotify:

+    $ scoop install spotify-latest

-Note that `spotify-blockthespot` should not be installed globally, as Spotify stores files in user-specific directories.
+Note that Spotify should not be installed globally, as it stores files in user-specific directories.

-Once Spotify with BlockTheSpot is installed, [spicetify-cli](https://github.com/khanhas/spicetify-cli) can be installed to customize the Spotify
+Once Spotify is installed, [spicetify-cli](https://github.com/khanhas/spicetify-cli) can be installed to customize the Spotify client:
-client:

     $ scoop install spicetify-cli